Advertisement

 Feed a sweet tooth with homemade dried fruit

-Chewy candies often satisfy a craving for something sweet, but they’re also loaded with calories and refined sugar.
+Chewy candies often satisfy a craving for something sweet, but they’re also loaded with refined sugar.
 As an alternative, you can make your own dried fruit bites.

-Slice up your favorite fruits—such as apples, strawberries, mangoes, and more—and pop them in the oven.
+Slice up your favorite fruits—such as apples, strawberries, or mangoes—and pop them in the oven.
 Crank the dial to about 150 degrees Fahrenheit and let your sweet treats bake.
 Apples and mangoes take about six hours to dehydrate, while strawberries take about 12.
 Bake a bunch and enjoy them for many months to come.
-These chewy bites taste sweet and satisfying—without the added sugar.
+These chewy bites taste sweet and satisfying without the added sugar.

 vanilla ice cream